 Crouch also took me to a rail switching yard, once running eight trains deep.
-The bollards that served as backstop for the trains rose up to create monoliths of considerable size, and the yellow leaves of Norway maples covered the ground.
+The bollards that served as a backstop for the trains that rose up to create monoliths of considerable size, and the yellow leaves of Norway maples covered the ground.
 Various bits of this concrete infrastructure had been moved around for some reason, creating a small canyon that served as a vernal pool for frogs.
 Crouch told me that he found morels in the area, another strange quirk to a landscape that was home to ring-necked pheasants and wild raspberries, belying its image as “vacant” land.

 Right now Detroit has a number of greenway initiatives in the works in addition to completed greenways like the Dequindre Cut, Conner Creek Greenway, and Detroit Riverfront.
 What exactly constitutes a “greenway” is somewhat nebulous, but according to Charles Little in his influential book Greenways for America, it can include hiking and biking paths, wildlife corridors, urban riversides, and scenic and historic routes.
 Detroit’s actual and proposed greenways seem to lean heavily in the direction of providing corridors for walking and biking.
 As the Detroit Greenways Coalition 50 Year Plan states, “It is a shared vision for a network of first-class greenways that provide nonstop bicycle travel across the city of Detroit.”
 Perhaps resources like the ones on display at the Belt Line Greenway can help expand our idea of these spaces to create an awareness of the city’s history and environment and turn greenways into places worth visiting for their own sake and not just thoroughfares.